-“Interesting, this place is definitely is a safe haven for you to live, though having our kind watch over this place will ensure your survival.”
+“Interesting, this place is definitely a safe haven for you to live, though having our kind watch over this place will ensure your survival.”

 I don’t think the king gets it that I don’t want anyone to protect me and keep me couped up in this castle.
-This whole castle was already filled with fifty types of different humanoid monsters maids and butlers. so it really wasn’t necessary.
+This whole castle was already filled with fifty types of different humanoid monsters, maids, and butlers.
+So it really wasn’t necessary.
 Before I could speak my outburst, the king got up and started to walk towards the door.

 “I will be sending more in the next couple of weeks.
 Your father will be leading them here.
 I know you might be interested in having a familiar figure with you to help speed up the process of remembering your past,” replied the king

 I swear it felt like a tornado had touched down and created havoc, before leaving.
-My head and heart was in a turmoil that made me feel like the fight with the Black Gryhpon’s children was nothing.
+My head and heart were in a turmoil that made me feel like the fight with the Black Gryhpon’s children was nothing.
 This was a whole different scale of stress that I wished never happened.

 “So…..was that really your father?”
 Phil’s words cut through my turbulent mind.
 I gave him the most dead expression that could answer his question without speaking a word.
 “I take that as a no.”

-“Well, I think he is but it’s not that simple.”
+“Well, I think he is, but it’s not that simple.”

 “I really don’t know where to begin.”

-“You don’t have to explain yourself, my lady.”
-Elcro replied brashly, giving Phil a disdainful look.
-“The house of Leaves is just a dying house and you my lady don’t have to associate yourself with them.”
+“You don’t have to explain yourself, my lady,” Elcro replied brashly, giving Phil a disdainful look.
+“The house of Leaves is just a dying house, and you, my lady, don’t have to associate yourself with them.”

 What the heck with this sudden hostility?
-I turned my head towards him confused.
-“That’s a bit too much don’t you think?”
+I turned my head towards him, confused.
+“That’s a bit too much, don’t you think?”
 I couldn’t help but give Elcro a funny expression.

 “What is your problem?”
 Phil hissed.
 “Did I do something to you?”
-He stepped up squaring face-to-face with Elcro.
+He stepped up, squaring face-to-face with Elcro.